hazaelsan/ssh-relay/README.md

 ## Features

-* Supports client/server version 2 of the Relay Protocol[^version].
+* Supports client/server version 2 of the Relay Protocol.
+  Version 1 is supported by the SSH Relay, though this version is deprecated.
 * Supports WebSockets for the SSH transport (via `/connect`), the older XHR-based method (via `/read` and `/write`) is NOT supported.
 * Configuration is done almost entirely via [protobuf messages](https://developers.google.com/protocol-buffers/).